maproulette/docs/_documentation/creating-challenges/06-styling-task-features.en_US.md

 Note that if a task matches multiple filters -- or if the task also contains simplestyle GeoJSON properties (see above) -- all of the matching styles will be merged and applied.

-When working on a challenge that has custom styles applied, it may be useful to add the new Feature Style Legend widget to your workspace to serve as a basic reminder of what the custom styles indicate.
+A Feature Style Legend was available alongside the map as a reminder of what the custom styles indicate.

 ![](/media/style_legend.png){:width="500"}